EarthScope/dataselect/doc/dataselect.md

 ## <a id='leap-second-list-file'>Leap Second List File</a>

+<p >NOTE: A list of leap seconds is included in the program and no external list should be needed unless a leap second is added after year 2023.</p>

-<p >If the environment variable LIBMSEED_LEAPSECOND_FILE is set it is expected to indicate a file containing a list of leap seconds as published by NIST and IETF, usually available here: https://www.ietf.org/timezones/data/leap-seconds.list</p>
+<p >If the environment variable LIBMSEED_LEAPSECOND_FILE is set it is expected to indicate a file containing a list of leap seconds in NTP leap second list format.
+Some locations where this file can be obtained are indicated in RFC 8633 section 3.7: https://www.rfc-editor.org/rfc/rfc8633.html#section-3.7</p>

-<p >Specifying this file is highly recommended when pruning overlap data.</p>

 <p >If present, the leap seconds listed in this file will be used to adjust the time coverage for records that contain a leap second.
 Also, leap second indicators in the miniSEED headers will be ignored.</p>

-<p >To suppress the warning printed by the program without specifying a leap second file, set LIBMSEED_LEAPSECOND_FILE=NONE.</p>

 ## <a id='error-handling-and-return-codes'>Error Handling And Return Codes</a>